lucasjellema/playwright-scenarios/README.md

 npm install -D playwright
 node .\step-by-step\step-by-step.js
 ```
 The last step runs the demonstration that shows a Wikipedia tutorial with three scenarios for Netherlands, France and UK.
+Please maximize the Windows Sandbox window as well as the browser window.

 ## Run in Local Environment